scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 On other nodes besides compute nodes, such as login nodes or nodes running user-facing services, rsyslog is used for message transport.
-This abstraction layer allows us to maintain a stable interface for logging while using an appropraitely scalable transport layer for the system.
+This abstraction layer allows us to maintain a stable interface for logging while using an appropriately scalable transport layer for the system.
 For instance, future systems will rely on Apache Kafka or the Lightweight Distributed Metrics Service [Age14]_.

 Cori has 10,000 compute nodes running jobs at very high utilization, 24 hours day for more than 340 days in a typical year.
-The volume of messages arriving from Python processes completing could be quite high, so we have taken a cautious approach of monitoring only a sizeable list of key scientific Python packages instead of reporting the entire contents of each process's ``sys.modules``.
+The volume of messages arriving from Python processes completing could be quite high, so we have taken a cautious approach of monitoring a list of about 100 Python packages instead of reporting the entire contents of each process's ``sys.modules``.
 This introduces a potential source of bias that we return to in the Discussion, but we note here that Python 3.10 will include ``sys.stdlib_module_names``, a frozenset of strings containing the names of standard library modules, that